 Gwen the Rescue Hen: A Book Review

-Based on a true story (as true as a chicken story can be), Gwen the Rescue Hen is the account of a factory farm hen who escapes from confinement to discover a bright, beautiful world and develop a special friendship.
+Based on a true story (as true as a chicken story can be), Gwen the Rescue Hen is the account of a factory farm hen who escapes from confinement to discover the world.
 Authored by Leslie Crawford and illustrated by Sonja Stangl, the book quietly makes a case for animal rights while teaching children about one particular animal – the chicken.

 Gwen’s story begins in the monochromatic world of an egg production warehouse.
 Sharing a tiny cage with several other hens, she can only dream of spreading her wings to fly.
 Suddenly, a ferocious tornado sweeps her cage away, thrusting Gwen into a strange and colorful new world.
 After several narrow escapes from danger, she is rescued by Mateo, an 11-year-old boy.
-Together, they discover all the things chickens like to do when given the chance.
+Together, they discover all the things a chicken can do – when given a chance.

 Geared to children ages 4 to 7, the story’s entertaining prose and captivating illustrations will engage young readers.
-And the book’s subtle messages about the domesticated animals that serve us will teach them compassion.
+And the book’s subtle messages about the animals we use will teach them compassion.

 A bonus section at the end offers a number of interesting facts about chickens’ intelligence, characteristics and traits.
-Chickens not only can fly (albeit short distances), they can run up to nine miles an hour.
-They also use up to 24 different sounds to communicate, can learn tricks, and are able recognize and remember their chicken friends after months apart.
-After learning all of those fun facts, who wouldn’t want a rescue hen as a pet?
+Chickens use up to 24 different sounds to communicate, can learn tricks, and are able recognize and remember their chicken friends after months apart.
+These fun facts make a serious case for adopting a rescue hen as a pet!

-Due October 3 by Stone Pier Press, Gwen the Rescue Hen is the second book in the Farm Animal Rescue series.
+Due November 6 by Stone Pier Press, Gwen the Rescue Hen is the second book in the Farm Animal Rescue series.
 It follows Sprig the Rescue Pig, another “true” story released in April 2018.
-It would make a great holiday gift for the young readers in your life.
+Either would make a great holiday gift for the young readers in your life.

 Gwen the Rescue Hen is available for preorder on Amazon.com.
 Simply click on the image below for my affiliate link.